Tolulanguy/tolulanguy.github.io/_pages/about.md

 <div class="news-container">
   <div class="news-date">July 8, 2024</div>
   <div class="news-event">
-    I was selected to participate in the <a href="https://neurodatawithoutborders.github.io/nwb_hackathons/HCK21_2024_Janelia_NDRH/" target="_blank">NeuroDataReHack Workshop</a> at the <a href="https://www.janelia.org/" target="_blank">Janelia Research Campus, Ashburn, VA, USA</a>, with travel support and accommodation generously provided.
+    I was selected to participate in the <a href="https://neurodatawithoutborders.github.io/nwb_hackathons/HCK21_2024_Janelia_NDRH/" target="_blank">NeuroDataReHack Workshop</a> at the <a href="https://www.janelia.org/" target="_blank">Janelia Research Campus, Ashburn, VA, USA</a>, with travel support and accommodation generously provided by Janelia and Howard Hughes Medical Institute (HHMI).
   </div>
 </div>